-- Winning by capturing all pieces of the opponent: Chinese dark chess. - Be aware of special configurations: - Zugzwang: - ▶ It is usually that you have an advantage if you have the right move. - ▶ In certain positions, a player is at a disadvantage if he is the next player to move. - ▶ If he can pass, then it is in a better situation.
+- ▷ Capturing all pieces of the opponent. - ▷ Blocking all pieces of the opponent.

+Be aware of special configurations:

+- Zugzwang: - ▶ It is usually that you have an advantage if you have the right move. - In certain positions, a player is at a disadvantage if he is the next player to move. - $\triangleright$ If he can pass, then it is in a better situation. - The right of pass, i.e., to make no move in one turn.